 A group of students across key stage 4 and 5 meet to discuss issues across the school and the wider world.
-This is a platform to share their ideas e.g. Activities for World Book Day, questions to ask Lewisham young mayor.
+This is a platform to share their ideas e.g. designing the plsayground, questions to ask Lewisham young mayor.
 It is also a time to raise any school based issues and do some solution based thinking.